 For the purposes of schemes, the majority's cramdown power can only be exercised within a class of claimants.
-Cross-class cramdown is not permitted, as the statutory provisions require the approval of all classes of claimants.
-In other words, where the scheme requires the support of more than one class of claimants, the rejection of a single class stymies the scheme.
+Cross-class cramdown is not permitted, as the statutory provisions require the approval of all classes of claimants.14 In other words, where the scheme requires the support of more than one class of claimants, the rejection of a single class stymies the scheme.
 Dissentients would therefore have an incentive to form themselves into a separate class.
 The nature of the majority's cramdown power has therefore been a hotbed of disputes on classification of claims.
-A further source of dispute of the same nature is the rule that the court does not have jurisdiction to sanction a scheme that has been approved through wrongly constituted class meetings.
-In the court does not have jurisdiction to sanction a scheme that has been approved through wrongly constituted class meetings.
+A further source of dispute of the same nature is the rule that the court does not have jurisdiction to sanction a scheme that has been approved through wrongly constituted class meetings.15

-The principle on determining classes is as set out in the seminal decision of Bowen LJ in Sovereign Life Assurance Co v Dodd ('Dodd')16 and refined by Chadwick LJ in Re Hawk Insurance Co Ltd ('Re Hawk Insurance').
-17 That principle says that: (i) claimants are to be classed according to the similarity or dissimilarity of their rights as distinguished from interests not derived from their class rights; and (ii) a difference in rights does not mandate separate classes as long as the claimants are able to consult together with a view to their common interest.
-18
+The principle on determining classes is as set out in the seminal decision of Bowen LJ in Sovereign Life Assurance Co v Dodd ('Dodd')16 and refined by Chadwick LJ in Re Hawk Insurance Co Ltd ('Re Hawk Insurance').17 That principle says that: (i) claimants are to be classed according to the similarity or dissimilarity of their rights as distinguished from interests not derived from their class rights; and (ii) a difference in rights does not mandate separate classes as long as the claimants are able to consult together with a view to their common interest.18